vincent-sjh/vincent-sjh.github.io/_posts/2025-08-12-AI-Detector-Humanizer.md

 ## Economics

 ```
 Before the revolution triggered by Nicolaus Copernicus, a 16th-century cleric, the Earth was the unmoving centre of the cosmos.
 Afterwards, it was one of a family of planets swinging through space.
-Before the work of Antoine Lavoisier, an 18th-century nobleman, chemists had no notion of “oxygen”, “carbon” and the like; afterwards they could not understand the contents of their alembics without them.

-Such examples are at the heart of the idea, put forward in the 1960s by Thomas Kuhn, of the paradigm shift.
+Before the work of Antoine Lavoisier, an 18th-century nobleman, chemists had no notion of “oxygen”, “carbon” and the like; afterwards they could not understand the contents of their alembics without them.Such examples are at the heart of the idea, put forward in the 1960s by Thomas Kuhn, of the paradigm shift.
 Such shifts, he argued, did not just involve a new theory explaining the world better than an old one; they required a change in the sort of entities the world was thought to be made up of.
 In a way that seems almost self-exemplifying, the idea provided a new way of looking at science itself: not as one thing, but two.
 In the “normal” phase scientists applied their physical and conceptual tools to problems the scope of which was pretty well understood; in revolutionary phases, paradigms shifted.
 ```

 | Humanizer\Detector | GPTZero                  | ZeroGPT | Scribbr |